robinttt333/Canvass-frontend/README.md

 and you will have a react app running if the repo is `Canvass-frontend` or apollo server if it is `Canvass-backend`.

-### Todos
-This is an ongoing project so there are many issues with it
- - fixing navigation
- - ability to create groups
- - adding markdown facility to create new posts
- - realtime notifications

 License
 ----